Freight traffic on inland waterways and in ports

 • In the first half of 2023, economic conditions evolved slowly.
 High inflation had a negative impact on household purchasing power.
 As a result of this high inflation, the European Central Bank raised its key interest rates sharply and the consumer and construction sectors suffered, as financing costs rose.
 The general economic slowdown also had a negative impact on the industrial sector.
 In addition, a considerable number of inland (dry cargo) vessels were exported to eastern Europe to handle the alternative route for grain transport from Ukraine, leading to serious shortages of fleet capacity on certain trades in western Europe, which probably contributed to the reduction of transport performance in those areas.

-• The effects on the entire Rhine traffic were reflected by a 10.8% decline in freight transport in the first semester of 2023.
-Cargo transport on the entire Rhine reached 131.7 million tonnes in the first half year of 2023.
+• The effects on the entire Rhine traffic were reflected by a 6.4% decline in freight transport in the first semester of 2023.
+Cargo transport on the entire Rhine reached 145.36 million tonnes in the first half year of 2023.
 As many industrial sectors are dependent on inland waterway transport, most inland waterway freight segments have seen a decline in their transport volume.
 Container transport and dry bulk transport were the hardest hit by the recession and the slowdown in world trade.

 • While taking into consideration the traditional Rhine only during the first semester of 2023, it can be observed that cargo transport amounted to 77.4 million tonnes, compared to 84.7 million tonnes in the first semester 2022.
 This represents a decrease of 8.6%.

 • Despite the overall reduction in transport volume, the trends vary greatly depending on the type of goods involved.
-In the case of chemical products, a fall of 15% was observed.
+In the case of chemical products on the entire Rhine, a fall of 12.6% was observed.
 The chemical industry is currently suffering from an economic slowdown due to the rise in the price of chemical raw materials (for example natural gas prices) which can explain the rise in the cost of manufacturing chemical products and the fall in demand.
 This conclusion also holds when looking specifically at the traditional Rhine, for which downstream and upstream data are also available.
 Downstream transport of chemicals decreased by around 17% on the traditional Rhine in the first half year of 2023 while upstream transport of chemicals, which has a share of 57% of all chemicals on the traditional Rhine, decreased by around 10%.

-• It is also worth noting that the 9.7% decrease in demand for sand, stones, gravel and construction materials is linked to interruptions and delays in the supply chain and the shortage of personnel in the construction sector.
+• It is also worth noting that the 2.1% decrease in demand for sand, stones, gravel and construction materials is linked to interruptions and delays in the supply chain and the shortage of personnel in the construction sector.
 The nitrogen crisis in the Netherlands is also having a negative impact in several ways.
 For instance, construction stagnates when permits are lacking which leads to less demand for building materials and their transport.
 Another major factor likely to have an impact on transport demand for sand, stones, gravel and building materials is the rise in interest rates by the European Central Bank.
 This has led to a sharp fall in the number of applications for construction loans.
 The resulting slowdown in construction activity is also weighing on transport demand for this type of goods.
 For this segment, it is also worth noting the specific figures for the traditional Rhine as around 76% of all sand, stones, gravel and building materials transported on the traditional Rhine are transported in the downstream direction.
 This reflects the abundance of these materials in the Upper Rhine region and their exportation towards the Lower Rhine region.
 In the first half year 2023, the downstream transport of sand, stones, gravel and building materials was approximately at the same level as it was during the same period the previous year.
 Exports were therefore resilient in view of the deterioration of economic framework conditions.

 • On the entire Rhine, while coal transport was still enjoying an upward trend in 2022, these effects fell sharply in 2023.
 As a result, coal transport declined in 2023.
 In the first half of 2023, the level of coal transport was close to that recorded in the first half of 2021.

-• The downward trend in container traffic (-12.8% in the first half of 2023 compared with 2022) is explained by the disruption to global supply chains and the decline in international trade.
+• The downward trend in container traffic (-15.8% in the first half of 2023 compared with 2022) is explained by the disruption to global supply chains and the decline in international trade.

 •